binarypearl/buckethead_album_tracking/README.md

 While not completed yet, this project uses python, with Django as a web framework.

 When I developed Zapper, I created the entire back-end database and code myself by hand.
-2 years later, I now realize the power of web frameworks like Django, because now I just specify the models of what I am trying to do.
+Two years later, I now realize the power of web frameworks like Django, because now I just specify the models of what I am trying to do.
 So now I don't have to create many of the back-end details by hand.
 This is really cool.